heroiclabs/nakama-unity/example/README.txt

 You'll need to have installed Nakama server.
 For full instructions on how to setup the server have a look at the docs: https://heroiclabs.com/docs/

-DemoScene
+UserChat
 --

-You'll need to attach the "DemoScene.cs" script to the GameObject in the "NakamaScriptObject" scene.
-When this is complete you can build and run the scene and click to register two users, connect to the server, fetch their own profiles, and join a direct message chat channel to send messages.
+You'll need to attach the "UserChat.cs" script to the GameObject in the "NakamaScriptObject" scene.
+When this is complete you can build and run the scene and click to register two users, connect to the server, and join a direct message chat channel to send messages.

 Matchmake
 --